f3-factory/F3com-data/databases/main.md

 A rollback will occur if any of the statements encounter an error.

-To get a list of all database instructions issued:-
+To get a list of all database instructions issued:

 ``` php
 echo $db->log();